 *Ammercement was a money fine levied in the manor or hundred court for a misdemeanour and Pannage was a tax paid for the right to graze pigs in woodland.

-In 1282 Nonington became one of the four separate parishes making up the College of Wingham.
-Shortly after this Archbishop, Pecham commissioned a survey of his possessions.
-Crudes Wood, as Curleswood Park was then known, was part of the Cotland of the College, cotland being an inferior type of land tenure, usually in wood land, and with some rights such as grazing attached.
-There appear to be two local woodland areas of the manor of Wingham, one was at Crudes, consisting of some 244 acres, and another at Wolnuth (Woolege Woods near Woolege Green) extending to 296 ½ acres.
+In 1282 Nonington became one of the four separate parishes making up the College of Wingham and between 1283 and 1285 Archbishop Pecham commissioned a survey of his possessions.
+Cruddes Wood, as Curlswood Park was then known, was part of the Cotland of the College.
+Cotland was an inferior type of land tenure, usually in woodland, with some rights such as grazing attached.

 A transfer of land in 1425 records:“Akholte, June 21, 3 Hen.
 VI.
 (1425) John Helar, son of John Helar, late of Akholte in the par. of Nonynton, Kent, grants to Thomas Hunte parcarius* of Cruddyswood a croft** of 5 acres with appurtenances at Akholte between the common way of the vill of Akholte on N. and land of Thomas Hopedey on E. and Court land of Lordship of Akholte on S. and W. Warranty against all men.
 Witnesses: John Orlyston, John Marchaunt, Thomas Hopedey, John Cook, John Veryar’, Gervase Dudeman, Richard Guodhyewe.
 Thomas Lewar’, John Bery, Richard Beniamyn and others”